casper-network/docs/source/docs/casper/design/serialization-standard.md

 -   accounts serialize in the same way as data with `CLType` equal to `Tuple5(ByteArray(U8, 32), Map(String, Key), URef, Map(ByteArray(U8, 32), U8), Tuple2(U8, U8))`.

 Note: `Tuple5` is not a presently supported `CLType`.
 However, it is clear how to generalize the rules for `Tuple1`, `Tuple2`, `Tuple3` to any size tuple.

-Note: links to further serialization examples and a reference implementation are found in [Appendix B](./appendix.md#appendix-b).

 ### `CLValue` {#clvalue}